July 15 to July 28, 2019

 Doug Beavers, brass and arranging –

-Grammy winner Doug Beavers has been hailed by critics and fellow musicians as a leading trombonist of his generation and “an arranger of the first-class” (JazzTimes).
+Multiple Grammy Award winner Doug Beavers has been hailed by critics and fellow musicians as a leading trombonist of his generation and “an arranger of the first-class” (JazzTimes).
 In 2002, Beavers was asked by Jazz Master Eddie Palmieri to transcribe and arrange the complete repertoire from Palmieri’s historic La Perfecta group of the 1960s.
-He won a Grammy® Award with Palmieri for the album
+He won a Grammy with Palmieri for the album

-Listen Here.
-Beavers has since gone on to perform, arrange, and record for Spanish Harlem Orchestra, Willie Colón, Mingus Big Band, Gilberto Santa Rosa, Paul Simon, and countless others.
-Beavers currents leads a multi-faceted and active career touring, recording, producing, and engineering for top New York City and world artists.
+with the Spanish Harlem Orchestra at the 2019 ceremony.
+Beavers has performed, arranged, and recorded for Spanish Harlem Orchestra, Willie Colón, Mingus Big Band, Gilberto Santa Rosa, Paul Simon, and countless others.
+He currents leads a multi-faceted and active career touring, recording, producing, and engineering for top New York City and world artists.
 Always a strong advocate for music education, he teaches an extensive number of annual masterclasses and workshops in Mexico and Colombia, and at his studio in New York City with the New York Jazz Workshop.

 Brian Andres, drums and percussion –